heusserm/katas/webserver/README.md

 13) Add to examples with files that reference files (CSS and js etc)

 14) Security - Sanatize inputs.
 Do not give access via ../../ for example

+15) Extract the message code headers to their own helper class

+16) Extract code inside do/loop to it's own function - integration test that